Ullaakut/WebRTCCTV/README.md

 - `webapp`: The example webapp to start, pause and stop streams
 - `fake_camera`: An RTSP stream using [RTSPATT](https://github.com/EtixLabs/RTSPAllTheThings)

+The way all of this works is that the signaling server establishes a WebRTC connection between your web browser and the Kurento Media server, as well as creates the media pipeline that will be used for streaming video, and then your browser communicates directly via WebRTC with Kurento to get the stream.
+The signaling server is no longer needed once the connection is established.

+The reason why a TURN server is needed in case you want to deploy this system on a cloud is that your users will need to communicate with a media server that is behind a NAT or a firewall.
+The TURN server will help initiating connections by acting as a relay.
+Since the Kurento media server should NOT be accessible from the outside (it would be a security issue), you need a TURN server to be accessible publicly and to relay data between the user and the media server.

 ## How to build

 Just run `docker-compose build` in the root of this repository.